Bradley Hall 336D

-- With Caroline Waerzeggers, “In Search of the Origins of the hashû Land Schemes in the Early Neo-Babylonian Period: Interactions between Temple, King and Local Elites.”
+- with Caroline Waerzeggers, “In Search of the Origins of the hanšû Land Schemes in the Early Neo-Babylonian Period: Interactions between Temple, King and Local Elites.”
 In The Proceedings of the ESF Exploratory Workshop: Dynamics of Production and Economic Interaction in the Near East in the First Half of the First Millennium BCE, Villeneuve d’Ascq, 28-30 June 2011, ed.
 Juan Carlos Garcia Moreno.
-(Oxford: Oxbow Press), in press.
+(Oxford: Oxbow Press, 2016), 331-344.

 - “Marduk’s Return: Babylonian Cultural Memory, Assyrian Imperial Ideology, and the akītu Festival of 667 B.C.”
 In Cultural Memory and Religion in the Ancient City, ed.
 Martin Bommas, Juliette Harrison, Phoebe Roy and Elena Theodorakopolous.
 Cultural Memory and History in Antiquity Vol. 2 (London: Bloomsbury Publishing, 2012), 3-32.

 - “Nebuchadnezzar I’s Eastern Front.”
 In The Ancient Near East in the 12th-10th Centuries BCE: Culture and History, ed.
 Gershon Galil.
 Alter Orient und Altes Testament 392 (Münster: Ugarit-Verlag, 2012), 401-411.